-As it turns out, I am prone to the “movie theater sign.”
-This is a term used to describe pain in the front of the knee after sitting with your knees bent for a while.
-For example, sitting in a tight space on a long flight or in a movie theater for a few hours.
-This is one of the hallmark symptoms of anterior knee pain of patellofemoral pain syndrome (PFPS).
+Patellofemoral pain syndrome, or PFPS, describes pain in the front of the knee after sitting with your knees bent for a while, especially when you sit in a tight space on a long flight or in a movie theater for a few hours.

-The prevalence of PFPS is higher in females compared to males, as concluded by this study by the United States Naval Academy that included 1,525 participants.
-It found that women were about two times more likely to have PFPS than men.
+The prevalence of PFPS is higher in females compared to males, according to a U.S. military study of more than 1,500 participants.
+It found that women were about twice as more likely to have PFPS than men.

 Anatomy of the kneecap region

-Besides this up and down movements, the patella also has tilts sideways in both directions (towards the inside and the outside) and rotates slightly inwards and outwards.
-Thus, the motion of the patella is more complex than what we can see on the surface.
+Besides this up and down movements, the patella can tilt sideways in both directions (inside and outside) and rotates slightly inward and outward.
+So, the motion of the patella is more complex than what we can see on the surface.

-The quadriceps muscle, which extends the knee, inserts onto the patella via the quadriceps tendon, goes on to surround the patella as the patellar tendon, which then inserts from the inferior border of the patella to the tibial tuberosity.
-It is made up of the vastus medialis, vastus lateralis, vastus intermedius, and the rectus femoris.
+The quadriceps muscle, which extends the knee, inserts onto the patella with the help of the quadriceps tendon.
+It surrounds the patella as the patellar tendon, which then inserts from the inferior border of the patella to the tibial tuberosity.

 The knee ligaments help stabilize and move the joint include the anterior cruciate ligament (ACL), the posterior cruciate ligament (PCL), the medial collateral ligament (MCL), the lateral collateral ligament (LCL), the arcuate ligament, the posterior oblique ligament, and the oblique popliteal ligament.

-When discussing the biomechanics of the knee joint, it is important to describe the quadriceps force vector, which is the direction in which the patella will move upwards when you straighten your knee since there are many muscle fibers that pull on it from different directions.
+When discussing the biomechanics of the knee joint, it’s important to describe the quadriceps force vector, which is the direction in which the patella will move upwards when you straighten your knee since there are many muscle fibers that pull on it from different directions.
 (This is also part of knee tracking.)

 This means that the inwards force keeps the outward force in check, preventing the kneecap from sliding out during a forceful knee extension movement, thus preventing knee dislocation.